drewLo/drewlo.github.io/about.md

 permalink: /about/
 ---

-This Blog: Intended to document (in a public way) my discoveries, interests and observations with regard to my pursuits in computer science, coming from a backround in the humanities & the arts.
+This Blog: Publicly documenting discoveries and observations with regard to my interests in computer science and programming.

-Me: Entangled by a fascination with the bridge between computation and aesthetics.
-Currently taking classes about computer science to make contributions to projects I use consistently.
-Interests: audio-visual technologies, digital signal processing, Linux, machine learning/deep learning, computer vision, stochastics, graphics, performance computing, data-driven research, and distributed systems, and recently: web development.
+Me: Deeply fascinated by the relationship between computation and aesthetics.
+Attending local community colleges to boostrap a career in software development.
+I'm interested in a lot of things: audio && visual tech, like signal processing and graphics APIs; linux; machine learning; computer vision; I have also dabbled in stochastics, performance computing, data-driven research, embedded and distributed systems.
+Lately I've been teaching myself how to build web applications in-between schoolwork.
+I've played music in some form since childhood and I attribute all of my other pursuits to it.